tianjianzhou/BaySIR/README.md

 # BaySIR
-Bayesian inference for SIR model
+Semiparametric Bayesian Inference for the Transmission Dynamics of COVID-19 with a State-Space Model